EvaMaeRey/ggtemp/README.md

 The goal of {ggtemp} is to make writing some quick useful extension functions succinct.
-Right now, the amount of code required to write extensions is a bit of a mouthful, and could feel prohibitive for analysts.
-Specifically, defining new geom\_\* and stat\_\* layers outside of the context of a package, I believe, is not common, but could be useful.
-However the usual amount of code required to make such definitions, might feel like it ‘gunks up’ your script.
+Right now, the amount of code required to write extensions is a bit of a mouthful, and could feel prohibitive for day-to-day analysis.
+Specifically, defining new geom\_\* and stat\_\* layers outside of the context of a package, I believe, is not common, but could be quite useful, ultimately making plot builds intiuitive, fun, and readable.
+However the usual amount of code required to make define new geom\_\* or stat\_\* functions, might feel like it ‘gunks up’ your script.

 With the {ggtemp} package, we’ll live in a different world (🦄 🦄 🦄) where the task is a snap 🫰, and the readability of the in-script definition of